How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 You can train small-fruited squash up a strong frame, arch, or trellis, but the support needs to be sturdy.
 Larger fruits may need slings, and big storage squash are usually easier grown along the ground.

-Pots can work if space is tight, but be honest about the setup.
+Pots can work if space is tight, but be realistic.
 A compact squash in a big tub is sensible.
 A sprawling winter squash in a tiny pot will give you plenty of effort and not much stored harvest.

 Watering, Feeding, and Care